Expectant Mother Refuses to Give Up When Offered No Treatment Options

 “I see Dr. Moise every couple of years,” says Amber, “and every time, I feel this compulsion to tell him everything that the girls are doing.
 At one point it was that they could say their ABCs, another time it was that they had just started ballet, and now it’s that they have braces!
 For a while, I wondered, ‘Why do I do that?
 Why do I feel this compulsion to tell him every little detail?’
 And I know that it’s because I want him to remember, although he already knows, that this is not just a job, and these are not just numbers and statistics.
 These are lives, and these are souls that are here that wouldn’t otherwise be here.
 To be here, today, and think about what the future holds in which there are going to be that many more ballerinas and that many more sets of braces on teeth, that is really what his work is all about.”

-Dell Children’s has opened a Specialized Delivery Unit (SDU), an 11-bed labor and delivery unit that provides comprehensive care to healthy mothers, such as Amber, and their high-risk babies at the time of delivery.
+Dell Children’s recently opened a Specialized Delivery Unit (SDU), an 11-bed labor and delivery unit that provides comprehensive care to healthy mothers, such as Amber, and their high-risk babies who are being cared for at the Comprehensive Fetal Care Center.
 Through this addition, special delivery services are available 24 hours a day, 7 days a week.